GyroSuperintelligence/BabyLM/README.md

 ---

 > **Why Physics Prevents Hallucinations**: Traditional AI operates in 768+ dimensional spaces where models can interpolate between any points, creating nonsense.
 GyroSI is constrained to a finite 3D manifold with only 788,986 valid states.
-You can't be "between" states—you're always at a specific, well-defined point.
+You can't be "between" states.
+You're always at a specific, well-defined point.
 This dimensional grounding is why the system literally cannot hallucinate.

 > **Why No Scoring**: GyroSI uses constraint satisfaction, not competitive scoring.
-Tokens either satisfy geometric constraints or they don't—there's no "best" token, only admissible ones.
+Tokens either satisfy geometric constraints or they don't.
+There's no "best" token, only admissible ones.
 This implements true non-antagonistic selection aligned with CGM physics.

 ---